The plates that define Gdańsk. what they are, where they came from, and where to eat the canonical version.

 Baltic halibut

 Whole or fillet halibut from the Baltic, the prized white fish of Pomerania, usually grilled or pan-roasted with brown butter and dill.
-The most-asked plate at every Gdańsk fish restaurant, anchor of the Tokarska seafood strip.
+The most-asked plate at every Gdańsk fish restaurant on the Tokarska strip.

-History: Baltic halibut has anchored the Pomeranian luxury-fish trade since medieval times.
-Zafishowani made it the room's argument when it opened on Tokarska; Targ Rybny - Fishmarkt sources from the same boats.
-Season runs strongest May to September.
+History: Baltic halibut has anchored the Pomeranian luxury-fish trade since medieval times, when the Gdańsk fish guild held a monopoly on the inland trade.
+The Hanseatic merchants shipped salt-cured halibut across northern Europe.
+Zafishowani made it the room's argument when it opened on Tokarska; Targ Rybny Fishmarkt sources from the same Hel Peninsula boats.
+Season runs strongest May to September, when the larger flatfish move closer to shore.

 Where to try it: Zafishowani, Targ Rybny - Fishmarkt, True, Cała Naprzód